tnfssc/IITH_CS4443_H12022/Documents/SRS v2.md

 #### In Scope

-- Managing the rooms and their attributes of a single hotel, which would include the room number, room type, room status, room price, room capacity, room amenities, room availability, room reservation.
+- Managing the rooms and their attributes of a single hotel, which would include the room number, room type, room status, room price, room capacity, room availability, room reservation.
 - Computation of the total price of a room reservation.
+- Manager portal with authentication.
+- Customer portal with authentication.
-- Giving alerts to the hotel staff and managers when a room is booked or cancelled.
+- Giving alerts to the customers when a room is booked or cancelled.
-- Staff and manager portal with authentication.
-- User/Client portal with authentication.

 #### Out of Scope

 - Actual check-in and check-out of a room is not in scope of the software.
+- Multiple Managers for the hotel.
 - Predictions based on data.
 - Profits or losses based on data.
 - Services to be provided during the clients' stay.